newcleo-dev-team/glow/docs/source/introduction.rst

 fuel pin cells to form specific patterns, or lattices, on a Cartesian grid or a hexagonal one (as in fast reactors).
-*DRAGON5* can natively handle the generation of simple geometry layouts by means of the *GEO* module; to perform a tracking they need to be translated into a description file by the *G2S* module.
+*DRAGON5* can natively handle the generation of simple geometry layouts by means of the *GEO* module.
+To perform a tracking using the *SALT* module, however, the layouts need to be translated into a description file using the *G2S* module.
 However, complex layouts in reactors, require to rely on boolean operations among geometrical shapes that are offered by *Constructive Solid Geometry* (*CSG*) tools.